-Your own written or oral statement containing specific information about the element, and
+- Your own written or oral statement containing specific information about the element, and

-Other supporting evidence that is sufficient to establish the element.”
+- Other supporting evidence that is sufficient to establish the element.”

 This simply means that even though you may have incomplete mileage records, you are still allowed to provide an estimate, as long as you have the evidence to back it up.
 However, finding evidence is the difficult part.
-Following are two methods/options to help you make up for an incomplete mileage log.
+The following are some methods to help you make up for an incomplete mileage log.

 This on-trip log of your mileage may be valuable to you, but keep in mind that it is the minimum of your deductible mileage.
-You’re leaving money on the table since some of your actual miles are not recorded.
+You’re leaving money on the table since some of your actual deductible miles are not recorded.

-Track your average business driving activity and extrapolate
+Track your average business-driving activity and extrapolate

 Another way to calculate an estimate of your deductible mileage is to use the normal distance that you cover in a week or a month as your estimate for the entire tax year.
 Again, you can’t deduct mileage you cannot prove, so make sure you have credible proof of the estimates you provide.

-If this seems like the only option for you, then there are two things you should do – first, calculate the average mileage for a given month, then find ways to prove that you drove a similar number of miles in the other 11 months.
+If this seems like the only option for you, then there are two things you should do.
+First, calculate the average mileage for a given month, then find ways to prove that you drove a similar number of miles in the other 11 months.

 The two points illustrated above will give you a basic outline of your major business miles that are deductible.
 But what about miles you’re not capturing using these methods, such as the miles driven between trips or your commute to your passengers?

 Another way to calculate the total mileage between your trips is to calculate the lost mileage between when a trip ended with a passenger, and where the next trip began with another.
 You can use the “gap” to calculate the mileage you incur between trips, which are deductible business miles.

-Beginning with leaving and returning home, you’ll need to figure out the lost mileage for the commute.
+Beginning with leaving and returning home, you’ll need to figure out the lost mileage for your commute.
 From picking up your first passenger to dropping off your last passenger and returning home for the day, you need to accurately determine the usual distance covered for both of these trips.

-TripLog has six different automatic-tracking options and integrates with accounting software like QuickBooks and FreshBooks for easy tax filing.
-Logging in trips and maintaining tax compliant reports makes your tax-prep completely hassle-free!
+TripLog has six different automatic mileage tracking options and integrates with accounting software like QuickBooks and Xero for easy tax filing.
+Logging in trips and maintaining tax-compliant reports makes your tax prep completely hassle-free!